 - Strategic Cruise Management: Charleston has opted to focus on cruise ship visits as a port of call rather than a point of origin or conclusion.
 Ships will now bring passengers into the city for day visits, supporting local tourism without exacerbating traffic and infrastructure demands.

-Charleston will maintain its status as a sought-after port of call, with limitations designed to manage impact:
+Charleston will maintain its status as a sought-after call port, with limitations designed to manage impact:

 - The South Carolina Ports Authority adheres to a cap of 104 cruise ship visits per year, averaging one call every 3 days.